TriplyDB/Documentation/docs/triply-etl/extract/json.md

 Tree-shaped data formats often allow multiple values to be specified in an ordered list.
 Examples of this are arrays in JSON and XML elements with the same tag that are directly nested under the same parent element.

-TriplyETL is able to access specific elements from lists based on theirindex* or position.
+TriplyETL is able to access specific elements from lists based on their index or position.
 Following the standard practice in Computer Science, TriplyETL refers to the first element in the list as having index 0.
 The second element has index 1, etc.

-For the above example record, we can assert the name of thefirst* country as follows:
+For the above example record, we can assert the name of the first country as follows:

 ```ts
 triple(